sasquatch678/A-Painted-World---Remastered/Gameplay/Combat.md

 >Most of the below features can be configured in mods\Ultra Combat V2 - Fixed Edition\UE4SS\UltraCombat\scripts\config.lua.
 You can find valid key inputs [here](https://unrealcommunity.wiki/list-of-key/gamepad-input-names-j9c5mqou) to change keybinds.<br/>
 ***
 - Requires a minimum 25 in Acrobatics
-- Dodge by tapping mouse button 5.
+- Dodge by tapping Alt (or hold block and tap jump on controller, like vanilla).
 - Dodging is blocked while the player is crouched, out of fatigue, and/or over encumbered, configurable.
 - During dodges, for 0.4s the player will have resistance to normal weapons based on acrobatics skill (2x skill, max 100%).
 Magic and special weapon materials can penetrate the physical barrier it provides.
 - Fatigue drain for dodging is based on acrobatics skill.
 Base 20 + Skill Modifier (Lower skill = More Fatigue Cost)